-For most types of cancer, a risk factor describes anything that increases a person’s chance of developing cancer.
-Although risk factors often influence the development of cancer, most do not directly cause cancer.
+For most types of cancer, a “risk factor” is anything that increases a person’s chance of developing cancer.
+Although risk factors can influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.

-Rarely, more than one member of a family is diagnosed with neuroblastoma.
-Researchers have found inherited gene mutations (changes) that play a role in the development of neuroblastoma for children with a family history of the disease.
-Other genetic changes, called single-nucleotide polymorphisms or SNPs, may contribute to the development of neuroblastoma in children who do not have a family history.
+Rarely, more than 1 member of a family is diagnosed with neuroblastoma.
+Researchers have found inherited gene mutations, or changes, that play a role in the development of neuroblastoma for children with a family history of the disease.
+Other genetic changes, called single-nucleotide polymorphisms (SNPs), may contribute to the development of neuroblastoma in children who do not have a family history.

 Family history and genetic predisposition